DanielFLopez1620/learning_ros2/m02_ros2_communication/m02_ros2_communication.md

 As we already have our package, we will only add the sources code and the related dependencies to run the executables.
 In the first place we will use a example interface provided in the ROS2 examples, then we will create a custom **srv** file.

-For using the example interfaces (and this apply when using messages or services present in other packages), you will need to add them in the dependencies of your package, most specific in hte *package.xml*, in this case, you need to add:
+For using custom interfaces that are present in other packages (and this apply when using messages or services present in other packages), you will need to add them in the dependencies of your package, most specific in hte *package.xml*, in this case, you need to add:

     <depend>example_interfaces</depend>